 A solo artist in her own right, in 2010 she released the Rebox EP on Static Caravan which included musicbox covers of synth laden classics such as ‘Tainted Love’, ‘Blue Monday’ and ‘Electricity’.

-With her own ‘Organ Song’ being sampled by OMD for ‘Bondage of Fate’ and her inclusion in THE MATHS line-up, Peel’s reputation has certainly been enhanced by the endorsement of such Synth Britannia luminaries: “THE MATHS are all talented performers and this was really apparent during the performance as you could see that each member was actually playing their respective instruments” said John von Ahlen, “Foxx seemed to play a few chord parts here and there, but his main focus was on his vocal performance, which was flawless”.
+With her own ‘Organ Song’ being sampled by OMD for ‘Bondage of Fate’ and her inclusion in the band line-up, Peel’s reputation has certainly been enhanced by the endorsement of such Synth Britannia luminaries.

 London’s XOYO in Shoreditch played host to two shows presented by Artrocker magazine with different support acts on each night.

 On the first date, TARA BUSCH, described by JOHN FOXX himself as a cross between “Karen Carpenter, Nico and Doris Day on a Moog” did exactly that as Richard Price found out: “She started her set with THE CARPENTERS cover Rainy Days & Sundays, it came across as nice and soft on gently played out synth”.

 Her set, which also included her marvellous Bob Moog Foundation charity single ‘The Rocket Wife’, impressed Tapio Normall: “I liked TARA BUSCH and her one woman show.
 Her gig reminded me of how THOMAS DOLBY started and look where he is now; in Suffolk.
 No really… TARA BUSCH’s small scale live show was engaging thing to hear and see”.